Forward to Fall

 - Hand sanitizer stations will be available across campus at entrances to most campus buildings and in the residence halls.

 - Quarantine procedures and an isolation facility will be available for students who are exposed to or contract COVID-19.
+See Quarantine & Isolation Housing for COVID-19 on the University Housing website.

 - See the full Fall 2020 Housing FAQ.